Having a kid? Thinking about saving money for their future needs such as driving lessons, university, or a deposit?

 More info: https://www.moneysavingexpert.com/savings/junior-isa/

-Your own ISAs
+Your own ISA (or pension)

 Suitable for:

-โœ… Flexible help with education, home deposit, and other costs
+โ Flexible help with education, home deposit, and other costs

 If you’d like to save money for your child’s future but not necessarily for them to have full access to spend at 18, you will need to keep the savings in your own name.
 This allows you to gift the money to your child at whatever point(s) you consider to be appropriate, such as to pay for living costs during University or to buy a home.

-If you are saving for your own financial plans and your children in the same ISA but want to keep a strict division between your saving and theirs, you can do so in a few ways:
+If you are saving for your own financial plans and your children in the same account but want to keep a strict division between your saving and theirs, you can do so in a few ways:

-• Use separate funds for your and your child’s savings.
+- Use separate funds for your and your child’s savings.
 For example, if you are using index funds you can pick two different ones.

-• Some platforms may have functionality for tracking and dividing up your investments.
+- Some platforms have functionality for tracking and dividing up your investments.

 Junior SIPP